prakashpandey/go-webapp-starter/README.md

 # sample-go-webapp
-A vanila web application starter in golang
+A web application starter project in golang